-If you would like to have a better understanding of errors, appearing on your website or its pages, WP_DEBUG is an irreplaceable tool to help you out!
+If you would like to have a better understanding of errors appearing on your website or its pages, the debugging mode of WordPress will help you out!

 define( 'WP_DEBUG', false );

-If there is no such code in your wp-config.php file, you can add it above the /* That’s all, stop editing!
-Happy blogging. */ line.
+If there is no such line of code in your wp-config.php file, add it before this line:

-WP_DEBUG shows you information about the error, happening at this moment.
-To see historical data all you need to do is enable WP_DEBUG_LOG.
+To store historical data of possible errors on your website, all you need to do is enable WP_DEBUG_LOG.
 To do so, add the following line on wp-config.php:

-While WP_DEBUG enables debugging mode on your website, to better track all possible errors, you might not want them to be displayed on the website (and be available only from the log, for example).
-If you wish to hide the errors, simply add this line below enabling WP_DEBUG:
+While WP_DEBUG enables debugging mode on your website to better track all possible errors, you might not want them to be displayed on the website.
+If you wish to hide the errors and be available only from the log, simply add this line below enabling WP_DEBUG: